 Thus, the Bible makes it clear that it is only by a gracious, merciful, supernatural work of God in the life and heart of a spiritually dead man, woman or child that one can be restored to spiritual life, have our spiritual blindness lifted and behold, by faith, the truth of the glory of God revealed in the person and work of Jesus, such that knowing, loving and being loved by Him becomes the all consuming passion of our life, as we now, upon seeing His glory, come to embrace Him as the object of our deepest love and source of our greatest joy (2 Corinthians 4:6) (John 1:14) (Psalm 63:1-4).

-The Bible speaks of this supernatural work as being born again, born from above or regeneration, and it is this supernatural, sovereign work of a holy and just God in the life of helpless, sinful men and women.
-It is only upon our being born again that that we can come to worship God His way, namely in Spirit and truth (1 Peter 1:3-5).
+The Bible speaks of this supernatural work as being born again, born from above or regeneration, and it is this supernatural, sovereign and gracious work of a holy and just God in the life of helpless, sinful men and women (Titus 3:4-7).
+It is only upon our being born again (1 Peter 1:3-5) that we can come to worship God His way, namely in Spirit and Truth.

 More on this in my next post